serverless/serverless/docs/providers/aws/guide/variables.md

 ### Exporting a function

+_Note: the method described below works by default in Serverless v3, but it requires the `variablesResolutionMode: 20210326` option in v2._

-Function receives an object, with following properties:
+A variable resolver function receives an object with the following properties:

 - `options` - An object referencing resolved CLI params as passed to the command
 - `resolveVariable(variableString)` - Async function which resolves provided variable string.
 String should be passed without wrapping (`${` and `}`) braces.
 Example valid values: